2.18 Provisions and contingencies

 • Mutual fund - Net asset value of the scheme

-• Unquoted equity investments - Net assets value based on latest audited financials
+• Unquoted equity investments - Fair value report/statement of fund received.

 (iii) .
 Financial instruments not measured at fair value

-Financial assets not measured at fair value includes cash and cash equivalents, trade receivables, loans, deposits and other receivables.
+Financial assets not measured at fair value includes cash and cash equivalents (including other bank balances), trade receivables, loans, deposits and other receivables.
 These are financial assets whose carrying amounts approximate fair value largely due to their short term nature.

-Additionally, financial liabilities such as trade payables, borrowings and Lease liabilities are not measured at fair value, whose carrying amounts approximate fair value largely due to the nature of these liabilities.
+Additionally, financial liabilities such as trade payables, borrowings, lease liabilities and other payables are not measured at fair value, whose carrying amounts approximate fair value largely due to the nature of these liabilities.

 Company has operations in India.
 Whilst risk is inherent in the Company's activities, it is managed through an integrated risk management framework, including ongoing identification, measurement and monitoring, subject to risk limits and other controls.
 This process of risk management is critical to the Company's continuing profitability and each individual within the Company is accountable for the risk exposures relating to his or her responsibilities.
 The Company is exposed to credit risk, liquidity risk and market risk.
 It is also subject to various operating and business risks.